AMISTAD-lab/gopher-grounds-source/README.md

 - random: randomly generates a fitness for each member in a population
 - coherence: assigns the fitness for each member in a population based on the coherence of that trap
 - functional: assigns the fitness of each member in a population based on the function of that trap
-- combined: assigned the fitness of each member in a population based on both the coherence and function of that trap
+- multiobjective: assigned the fitness of each member in a population based on both the coherence and function of that trap

 Now, we can provide a table of the common flags that are shown in the help menu: